vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/03_Temple_history/02_9th_to_17th_CE/20_TIRUMALA_UNDER_THE_SALUVA_DYNASTY_OF.md

   <tr>
    <td>280-TT.
    </td>
-   <td>This is another record, dated two years later, which mentions the festival days of Sri Jayanti, Sri Ramanavami and Vasanta- panchami.
+   <td>This is another record, dated two years later, which mentions the festival days of Sri Jayanti, Sri Ramanavami and Vasantapanchami.
    </td>
   </tr>
   <tr>
    <td>615-TT.
    </td>
-   <td>This mentions that Narasamma, wife of Kommaraja Periya- Timmaraja, rebuilt the Anandampillai mantapam in the same year.
+   <td>This mentions that Narasamma, wife of Kommaraja PeriyaTimmaraja, rebuilt the Anandampillai mantapam in the same year.
    </td>
   </tr>
   <tr>